Frequently Asked Questions about FT.com Trial and Subscription

 What forms of payment can I use?

-We support credit card, debit card, and PayPal payments to provide you with convenience and flexibility when it comes to paying for your FT.com subscription.
+We accept credit card, debit card, and PayPal payments for your convenience.

-Thank you for considering FT.com as your trusted source of news and analysis.
-We hope that these frequently asked questions have addressed your concerns and assisted you in making an informed decision.
-Should you have any further inquiries, please do not hesitate to reach out to our customer support team.